HNU-BIE/Macaca-Star/README.md

 **Macaca-Star** is an open-source, automated, and modular pipeline for multimodal whole-brain mapping in macaques.
 It integrates large-scale optical imaging data with standard macaque brain atlases in a unified stereotaxic space, with optional guidance from subject-specific *in vivo* MRI.

-The pipeline supports diverse imaging streams, which are organized into two complementary categories:
+The pipeline supports diverse imaging data, which are organized into two complementary categories:

 * **Anatomical Imaging** — used to establish and refine the spatial correspondence between datasets: